taurus-org/taurus/doc/source/tep/TEP16.md

   but that is too much work, a link in the contents of the files would suffice)

 ### Define how to start new TEPs

-- the process starts when the TEP driver submits PR containing, at least, one file called `TEPX[.md|.txt|.rst|...]`, where X is the TEP number and the extension depends on the the markup language used, if any (as of today, we recommend `.md`).
+- the process starts when the TEP driver submits PR containing, at least, one file called `TEPX[.md|.txt|.rst|...]`, where X is the TEP number and the extension depends on the the markup language used if any (as of today, we recommend `.md`).

 - The discussion for this new TEP should take place using the comments and similar tools within the PR itself.

-- If the TEP includes some proposal of implementation in code form changes, these should be included as commits in the same PR (and reviewed as any other contribution).
+- If the TEP includes some proposal of implementation in the form of code, the changes committed as part of the same PR (and reviewed with it).

-- If the TEP reaches an ACCEPTED stage, the PR is merged (which, at the same time, will bring the source code implementation changes, if any).
+- If the TEP reaches the ACCEPTED stage, the PR is merged (which, at the same time, will bring the source code implementation changes, if any).
   If the TEP is REJECTED, the integrator will issue a commit in the PR reverting any implementation changes (if any) and then he/she will merge the PR so that the whole discussion history is not lost.

 ### Define what to do with the mailing lists

 GH does not provide mailing list hosting.
-For now, leave them as they are in SF.
+For now, continue using the existing mailing lists provided by SF.

 License